opulencephp/docs/http-basics.md

 {
     private $users;

-    // UserBootstrapper bound UserRepo to this controller, so that's what will be injected here public function __construct(IRepo $users)
+    // UserBootstrapper bound UserRepo to this controller
+    // So, that's what will be injected here public function __construct(IRepo $users)
     {
         $this->users = $users;